 I am developing the Innovation Lenses framework as one of the main contributions of my PhD Thesis.
-This work starts from the premise that fragmented innovation is increasing complexity for sustainable solutions because they lack understanding of the dynamic interactions between actors shaping socio-ecological systems.
-Thus, new tools and frameworks are required not only to expand actor’s perceptions about the system at play, but also to provide alternative paths for transitioning towards more sustainable futures.
+This work starts from the premise that fragmented innovation is increasing complexity for sustainable solutions because they lack understanding of the dynamic interactions between actors shaping socio-ecological-technical systems.
+Thus, new tools and frameworks are required not only to expand actor’s perceptions about the system at play, but also to provide alternative paths for transitioning towards more sustainable and equitable futures.

 The Innovation Lenses presents a framework to map and understand the multiple types of resources and assets to be considered in design practices.
 It provides eight innovation lenses (human, networks, cultural, governance, financial, built, digital, and ecological) that together inform new opportunities for intervention by (1) amplifying actor’s understanding of the dynamic interactions in the situation of interest, (2) expanding the opportunities for integrating the social and the ecological systems, (3) providing new possibilities for interventions.
 If applied in existing tools and methods, or even in the development of new ones, they can support designers to uncover often hidden variables as well as points to be leveraged through new interventions for dealing with socio-ecological complex challenges.